Aneri Vajani

 Aneri Vajani (born 26 March 1994) is an Indian actress who primarily works in Hindi television.
 She made her acting debut with Kaali – Ek Punar Avatar as Paakhi in 2012.
 Vajani is best known for her portrayal of Nisha Gangwal in Nisha Aur Uske Cousins and Saanjh Mathur in Beyhadh.

-Vajani portrayed Pari Malhotra in the web series Silsila Badalte Rishton Ka Season 2, Pranati Mishra in Pavitra Bhagya and Malvika Kapadia in Anupamaa.
+Vajani has also portrayed Pari Malhotra in the series Silsila Badalte Rishton Ka 2, Pranati Mishra in Pavitra Bhagya and Malvika Kapadia in Anupamaa.

 Early life

 Vajani was born on 26 March 1994 in a Gujarati family.

 Career

 Debut and breakthrough (2012-2015)

 Vajani made her acting debut with the role of Paakhi in Kaali – Ek Punar Avatar in 2012.
 It ended in 2013 and was based on the famous Nitish Katara murder case.
 She then played Shanaya Khan in the 2013 show Crazy Stupid Ishq alongside Hiba Nawab, Harsh Rajput and Vishal Vashishtha.

 Vajani portrayed Nisha Gangwal Kumar in Nisha Aur Uske Cousins opposite Mishkat Varma from 2014 to 2015.
 Her performance as Nisha earned her nomination at Indian Telly Award for Indian Telly Award for Fresh New Face - Female.
 She next played Arushi, a swimmer in Pyaar Tune Kya Kiya Season 7.